NigelWGMajor/Qed/README.md

 4. Drag to position where you want the arc to pass through (the center of the arc)
 5. Release to create a perfect circular arc
 6. You can toggle between arc and bezier mode by holding/releasing Ctrl while dragging
+7. **Double-click the orange dot** to remove the arc and return to a straight line

+### Zoom and Pan

+- **Zoom In/Out**: Scroll mouse wheel up/down
+  - Zoom range: 0.1x (zoomed out) to 10x (zoomed in)
+  - Zoom centers on mouse cursor position
+- **Pan View**: Click and drag with middle mouse button
+  - Move the canvas to see different areas
+  - Especially useful when zoomed in
+- **Reset View**: Double-click middle mouse button
+  - Resets zoom to 1.0x and pan to center

 ### Visual Indicators